 Switch Pro specs and design

-- Based around a new Nvidia Tegra custom chipset
+- Based on a new Nvidia Tegra custom chipset

 - Storage and RAM set to get a boost

-While the Nintendo Switch Lite has similar internal hardware to the existing Switch, the Switch Pro will get a more thorough overhaul.
+While the Nintendo Switch Lite and Switch OLED both have similar internal hardware to the existing Switch, the Switch Pro will get a more thorough overhaul.
 Even as far back as 2019, Japanese site Gamepedia claimed it will have some impressive internal specs.

-The RAM, it said, will be 8GB, double that in the current console, while the on-board storage will get a major hike to 128GB.
-The existing Switch only has 32GB of storage and nigh-on demands that you buy a microSD card if you want to store more than one game, while the Switch OLED upgraded this to 64GB.
+The RAM, it said, will be 8GB, double that in the current console, while the onboard storage will get a major hike to 128GB.
+The standard Switch only has 32GB of storage and nigh-on demands that you buy a microSD card if you want to store more than one game, while the Switch OLED upgraded this to 64GB.